 - Warranty Exclusions and Limitations.
 While Seagate shall employ at least industry-standard protocols to protect and make available Stored Data, Seagate does not warrant that the Services will be completely free from interruptions, errors, or harmful components, or the complete security, accessibility, or inalterability of Stored Data.
 The warranties made by Seagate do not cover problems caused by (a) abuse, neglect, or misuse, or (b) malfunctions caused by other equipment, networks, or systems.
 The warranties made by Seagate do not apply to issues arising from Stored Data or any other data stored or lost, or costs related to retrieving and returning any data.
 Except for the warranties in this section, Seagate provides the Services on “as-is” and “as available” without any warranties or conditions of any kind.

 - Violations Void Warranties.
-The warranties and any service level commitments made by Seagate are void if Company or its Users access or use the Services in violation of this Agreement, a Services Agreement, or applicable law.
+The warranties and any service level commitments made by Seagate are void if Company or its Users access or use the Services in violation of this Agreement, a Services Addendum, an Order or applicable law.

 - Disclaimer of Implied Warranties.
 Seagate makes no warranties except as expressly provided in this Agreement.
 Seagate disclaims all implied warranties and conditions, including (a) any implied warranty of merchantability or fitness for a particular purpose; (b) any implied warranty of non-infringement or implied obligation to indemnify for infringement; and (c) any implied warranty arising from course of performance, course of dealing, or usage or trade.
 Except for the warranties in this section, Seagate provides the Services on “as-is” and “as available” without any warranties or conditions of any kind.